- Accueil

 Contribution to the teaching profile

-This course contributes to most of the program learning outcomes:
+This course contributes to the following program learning outcomes:

 - Integrate sustainable development in problem analysis